zeusdeux/get-now-json/Readme.md

 The `version` property is always set to `2` by default and can be overriden by a `version` query parameter.

+### Important note

+This project does **NO** validation of the json it outputs.
+That is delegated to the `now` CLI and occurs when it tries to consume the generated json config in the context of _your_ project.

 ### Examples

 ```bash